ayyemichelle/CodePathPreWork/README.md

 The following functionality is complete:

+**** IMPORTANT: I believe there are discrepancies with the tutorial video linked with this assignment.
+Since then there has been a new version of Xcode released and I was unable to link the segment value change (tip %) to the calculateTip function in the view controller.
+I have tried some workarounds, but it does not let me highlight the entire function as shown in the youtube tutorial.
+I'm hoping that I can get help and clarify this if accepeted into the class.
+I hope this doesn't affect my admissions because I am really interested in IOS development :( Thank you for your consideration.

 * [ x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented: